nlazzari/dr-search-client/README.md

 $ npm install
 ```

-to install all depencies.
+to install all dependencies.
 When finished, run the commands

 ```
 $ yarn start